We have received thousands of email questions over the years. Here are some of the most common questions we get!

-Freeze drying requires heavy-duty commercial equipment and special and complicated techniques which require significant experience, and as such are not possible in the average household.
-However, you can find affordable freeze-dried, dehydrated, and powdered foods at Honeyville.
+Freeze drying requires heavy-duty commercial equipment and complicated techniques which require significant experience, and as such are not possible in the average household.
+However, to find affordable freeze-dried, dehydrated, and powdered foods, click here!

 16. Are nutrients lost during dehydration?

-I think that one of the best investments you can buy in food storage is a vacuum sealer.
-You can use it for so many other things besides food.
-Example: Meds, soaps, blankets, important papers, putting together small car emergency packs, matches, clothes, and anything you want to protect against moisture.
+The best investment you can buy in dehydrated food storage is a vacuum sealer and bags.
+And, you can use it for much more than dehydrated food!
+Try medications, soaps, blankets, important papers, homemade emergency/first aid packs, matches, clothes, and anything you want to protect against moisture.
 You can vacuum seal your cheese and it will last four times as long.
 The same goes for all the other leftovers in your refrigerator.

-As far as the sealer, I am a huge fan of the Weston Pro-2300 Stainless Steel Vacuum Sealer.
-I have used this sealer for years and I love it!
-The unique thing about this sealer is that it has dual fans, for increased suction power.
+I am a huge fan of the Weston Pro-2300 Stainless Steel Vacuum Sealer.
+I have used this sealer for years and love it!
+If you seal in very large quantities like I do, this durable machine is a gem.
+The unique thing about this sealer is it has dual fans for increased suction power.
 It also has a “heat-seal only” feature, which is useful and necessary for Mylar bags, as Mylar bags cannot be vacuum sealed.
 Furthermore, this sealer is incredibly durable.
 I seal foods non-stop, in large quantities, and have never had an issue with this product.
-Another reason I love this product is the Weston name.
-Weston is an excellent name in food preparation and storage products.
-I own and have used numerous Weston products, and consistently find them to be durable, easy to use, sleek looking, and of high-quality.
-In addition, Weston has excellent customer service and will readily assist any problem you may have!
+Weston is an excellent name in food preparation and storage products; I use many of their products and they are consistently durable, easy to use, sleek looking, and high-quality.
+Weston also has excellent customer service.

-Again, if the sealer is outside of your budget, lower quality and less commercial sealers will typically be sufficient, just make sure you are using a quality bag.
-However, if you are planning on sealing a large quantity of items, as I do, it would be advantageous to spring for a high quality sealer like the Weston Pro-2300 if possible.
+Again, if the sealer is outside of your budget, lower quality and less commercial sealers will typically be sufficient, as long as you make sure to use a good quality vacuum bag.